This round’s questions are from Derek at WebJunkiesPalace. Good questions…

 I realized that there’s something on the web for everyone.
 This is incredibly liberating for people living in rural areas, and can be so for everyone else.
 There’s content online related to pretty much every avenue of human interest.
 All you have to do is find it.
 The web is also becoming, more and more, a great place for support and community.
 Its amazing potential for bringing people together is the greatest thing I can think of at the moment.

-What do you feel the next hot language will be for\
+What do you feel the next hot language will be for the web?

 I am guessing you rooted for the Pats in the superbowl, how did you feel about their game play?

 I didn’t really root for anyone.
 I loved watching the Rams during the regular season take people apart.
 Watching sheer domination is kind of fun.
 The Pats had a nice story and were the emotional favorite, and they played a great game.
 I don’t think Tom Brady’s numbers warranted the MVP.
 It should have gone to the whole New England defense who found the key to corralling the Rams offense.

 Who is your all time favorite sports hero?

 This one’s hard.
 Since I started watching football during the ’90-’91 season while I lived here during high school, I have to say Mark Rypien.
 He was quite and unassuming but ran that amazing offense with amazing skill.
 During their playoff game, against Deion Sanders and the Falcons, in the mud at RFK, Mark threw a pick to Deion.
 As Deion took off for the end zone, Mark, and all his 6’2″ and 250 pounds cut him off and slammed into him, creating a giant muddy heap as the two slid 5 yards out of bounds.
 It was amazing that after a mistake like that, he switched gears right away and took Sanders down.

 Is the glass half empty or half full?